austenb28/GlyRot/README.md

 A precompiled binary using Gromacs 5.1 is provided in the bin directory.
 GlyRot must be executed while Gromacs 5.1 is installed.
 If the GlyRot exectuable must be rebuilt, a Makefile is provided in the top directory, which can be built using `make`.

-# Options
+# Arguments
-Execute `GlyRot.py -h` for a brief description of options.
+Execute `GlyRot.py -h` for a brief description of arguments.
 Defaults values are provided  for optional arguments.

 # Example
 Starting in the top directory: